Intelligence Resources® Leadership

 The VP of Intelligence Resources™ typically reports to one of three executives:

-Chief Executive Officer (CEO) — Best for organizations treating AI as a transformational priority requiring direct C-suite oversight and strategic visibility.
+Chief Executive Officer (CEO) — Best for organizations treating AI as a transformational priority requiring direct C-suite oversight.

 Chief Risk Officer (CRO) — Best for highly regulated industries where AI governance aligns naturally with enterprise risk frameworks.